 Rather, does your school demonstrate a safe and caring environment and not just say it?
 Are students working cooperatively on assignments?
 Does your school have an atmosphere that makes a parent of a prospective student think, “I really want my child to go to school here?”

 When students make discovery part of the learning process, the learning is authentic.
 Similarly, leading parents of prospective students to have an authentic learning experience about your school’s strengths is precisely what causes a personal emotional link with the school.
-And this year, as we begin to move into our post-pandemic world, parents are more aware than ever about the kind of educational experience they expect their children to have.
+And parents are more aware than ever about the kind of educational experience they expect their children to have.